audioxide/data/data/posts/20180509-reviews-jon-hopkins-singularity.md

   To any fan of electronic music, we suggest you strap yourself in and enjoy the ride.
 There’s a good chance you’ll love it.
 week: 145
+blurb: Singularity is ultimately a record to admire rather than cherish, but there’s enough scope here for it to become a favourite for electronic listeners.
 ---
 author: ANDRÉ
 review: >-